 - Drop the cubes of tofu into the ziplock bag (not the milk though!) and gently shake the bag until the tofu is coated in the mixture.

-- In a frying pan, heat 4 tablespoon vegetable oil until it starts to shimmer slightly.
+- In a frying pan, heat 4 tbsp vegetable oil until it starts to shimmer slightly.

 - Carefully drop the velvetted cubes of tofu into the hot oil and fry on each side until light golden brown.
 This should only take a couple of minutes.